heketi/vagrant-heketi/README.md

 # Demo

 ## Cluster
-First thing we need to do is tell Heketi about the cluster.
-To do, we will tell Heketi which nodes and which drives to use.
-All of the following commands will refer to the Firefox RESTclient.
+First thing you need to do is tell Heketi about the cluster.
+You will tell Heketi which nodes and which drives to use.

+> NOTE: All of the following commands refer to the Firefox RESTclient.

-* Do the following for each ip of each storage node:
+* You will need to register each storage nodes:
     * storage0 - 192.168.10.100
     * storage1 - 192.168.10.101
     * storage2 - 192.168.10.102